What does a back loader do?

 Explanation: The linker is also known as a loader.
 It can take the object file and searches the library files to find the routine it calls.
 A linker is an important utility program that takes the object files, produced by the assembler and compiler, and other code to join them into a single executable file.
 A loader is a vital component of an operating system that is accountable for loading programs and libraries.
 A linker is an important utility program that takes the object files, produced by the assembler and compiler, and other code to join them into a single executable file.
 A loader is a vital component of an operating system that is accountable for loading programs and libraries.
 Loader is the part of an operating system that is responsible for loading programs from executable into memory, preparing them for execution and then executing them.
 In computer systems a loader is the part of an operating system that is responsible for loading programs and libraries.
 It is one of the essential stages in the process of starting a program, as it places programs into memory and prepares them for execution.

-See also What is the difference between dismissal and termination of employment?
+See also What is the pick and pack process?

 Add a Comment